Anmavel/Anmavel/README.md

 ![Banner_1 _19052022](https://user-images.githubusercontent.com/81617975/169380981-6aed4abf-bea3-431a-a8f1-6158bd82def6.png)

-I´m Ana from Colombia and I work on Automation with TestStand & LabVIEW.
-Now I enjoy learning web development with Django & Python 🐍.
+I´m Ana from Colombia and I used to work in test equipment development (sequence programming) with TestStand and LabView, but I also have professional experience with Python and have privately educated myself with courses in web development with Django and Python.
+From January 23 to April 18, I'm doing a bootcamp as a fullstack developer with Java from Neue Fische.

 About me:

 ⚡ I code games for fun.

-🔭 I’m currently working on a Blog.

 🗣️ :de: 🇺🇸 :es: & some 🇫🇷